azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.png)

  **iii) WorkItemProcessorJob:** Read subscription list from queue and scan for security controls.
 Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.3.WorkItemProcessorJob' is scheduled to run for two hours to scan subscriptions.
+(Refer screenshot from Job01)

 **Note:** Jobs are scheduled to run from UTC 00:00 time.
 You can also run the jobs manually by trigger jobs 01, 02 and 03 in sequence (5 mins interval).
 After some interval you will start seeing scan results in storage account and LA workspace.